Language selection

 Marine transportation

-Example: Provide optimized shipping routes based on accurate knowledge of marine currents.
-These optimized shipping routes have demonstrated up to 8% savings on time and fuel for crossing the Atlantic, which represents a significant efficiency improvement for marine operators.
+Example: Provide optimized shipping routes based on accurate knowledge of marine currents, waves and water levels.
+These optimized shipping routes have demonstrated up to 8% savings on time and fuel for crossing the Atlantic, which represents a significant efficiency improvement for marine operators and reduces the risk of accidents.

 Sustainable development in the North

-Example: SWOT's high-valued data will assist decision makers in the development of new infrastructure in the North.
-One of the by-products of SWOT, that adds to data provided by other satellites, is the measurement of sea-ice thickness, which facilitates maritime traffic in icy waters.
-Information provided to the government on water quality and quantity will support biodiversity and habitat assessments, as well as environmental prediction activities.
+Example: SWOT's high-valued data assists decision makers to better monitor the effects of climate change happening in the North.
+Information provided to the government on water quantity supports biodiversity and habitat assessments, as well as environmental prediction activities.

 Participating universities